dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 For more information, see [WebSockets](xref:fundamentals/websockets).

-## Microsoft.AspNetCore.All metapackage
+## Microsoft.AspNetCore.App metapackage

-The [Microsoft.AspNetCore.All](https://www.nuget.org/packages/Microsoft.AspNetCore.All) metapackage for ASP.NET Core includes:
+The [Microsoft.AspNetCore.App](https://www.nuget.org/packages/Microsoft.AspNetCore.App) metapackage for ASP.NET Core 2.1 and later includes:

+* Does not include third-party dependencies except for [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/), [Remotion.Linq](https://www.nuget.org/packages/Remotion.Linq/), and [IX-Async](https://www.nuget.org/packages/System.Interactive.Async/).
+These 3rd-party dependencies are deemed necessary to ensure the major frameworks features function.
-* All supported packages by the ASP.NET Core team.
+* Includes all supported packages by the ASP.NET Core team except those that contain third-party dependencies (other than those previously mentioned).
-* All supported packages by the Entity Framework Core.
+* Includes all supported packages by the Entity Framework Core team except those that contain third-party dependencies (other than those previously mentioned).

-* Internal and 3rd-party dependencies used by ASP.NET Core and Entity Framework Core.
+All the features of ASP.NET Core 2.1 and later and Entity Framework Core 2.1 and later are included in the `Microsoft.AspNetCore.App` package.

-For more information, see [Microsoft.AspNetCore.All metapackage](xref:fundamentals/metapackage).
+For more information, see [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+If you are using ASP.NET Core 2.0, you can use [Microsoft.AspNetCore.All metapackage](xref:fundamentals/metapackage).
+We recommend applications targeting ASP.NET Core 2.1 and later use the former.

 ## .NET Core vs. .NET Framework runtime